MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Experiments

 \subsection{Ablation Study}

 We perform ablations to disentangle the contributions of (i) learning to select skills and (ii) evolving the skill bank.
 Table~\ref{tab:ablation_locomo} reports LLM Judge (L-J) results on LoCoMo under both base models (LLaMA and Qwen).
-As shown, \textbf{w/o controller (random skills)} replaces the learned controller with random skill selection while keeping the rest of the pipeline unchanged. \textbf{w/o designer (static skills)} disables the designer and fixes the skill bank to the four initial primitives. \textbf{Refine-only (no new skills)} allows the designer to refine existing skills but prohibits adding new ones.
+As shown, \textbf{w/o controller (w/o Ctrl)} replaces the learned controller with random skill selection while keeping the rest of the pipeline unchanged. \textbf{w/o designer (w/o Des)} disables the designer and fixes the skill bank to the four initial primitives. \textbf{Refine-only (Ref.-only)} allows the designer to refine existing skills but prohibits adding new ones.

 Across both base models, removing either component consistently degrades performance, confirming that MemSkill benefits from both targeted skill selection and skill evolution.
 In particular, random skill selection leads to a clear drop from the default setting, highlighting the importance of learning to choose relevant skills rather than providing arbitrary ones.
 Disabling the designer yields an even larger degradation, especially under Qwen, suggesting that evolving the skill bank is important for learning reusable memory behaviors that generalize beyond a fixed, manually specified operation set.
 Finally, refinement-only consistently outperforms static skills on both LLaMA and Qwen, with a particularly large gain under Qwen, yet remains below the default setting, indicating that introducing new skills yields additional benefits beyond refining the initial primitives.